Kyu Kyu Hla

-Kyu Kyu Hla (ကြူကြူလှ; /my/; born 13 April 1954) is the current acting First Lady of Myanmar.
+Kyu Kyu Hla (ကြူကြူလှ; /my/; born 13 April 1954) is the first lady of Myanmar as the wife of president and former military leader Min Aung Hlaing.
 She is a retired educator who served as a lecturer at the Myanmar language department of Yangon University.
-Kyu Kyu Hla is the wife of Senior General Min Aung Hlaing, a Burmese army general who is the 12th Prime Minister of Myanmar and the current acting President of Myanmar since 22 July 2024.

 She became spouse of the Prime Minister of Myanmar following her husband's transition to Prime Minister of Myanmar on 1 August 2021, whereupon Min Aung Hlaing has ruled the nation as Chairman of the State Administration Council after the 2021 Myanmar coup d'état.
 She is also the honorary patron of Myanmar Women's Affairs.

 Early life and career

-Kyu Kyu Hla was born on 13 April 1954 in Yangon, Burma (Myanmar) or Zee Kyun village under Auk Nat Maw village-tract in Thandwe, to parents Maung Maung Hla and Ohn Hla.
+Kyu Kyu Hla was born on 13 April 1954 in Yangon, or Zee Kyun village under Auk Nat Maw village-tract in Thandwe, Rakhine State, to parents Maung Maung Hla and Ohn Hla.
 In 1970, she passed her matriculation exam.
 In 1974, she graduated with a B.A. in Myanmar and earned her M.A. in Myanmar in 1981 from Rangoon University.
 She worked as a tutor at Rangoon University in 1981 and later moved to Taunggyi College in 1986.

 In 1989, she served as an assistant lecturer at Rangoon University, retiring from her academic post in 1994.
 She married Min Aung Hlaing when he was a junior military officer in 1980.